Abhilash-Ponnachan/rust-study/readme.md

     mean_score /= scores.len();
     println!("Mean score = {0}", mean_score);
     // Mean score = 66
     ```
-    This approach is preferred over using `while` loops for iterating collections as it uses the collections own (intented) iteration behaviour and we do not concern with bounds and indexing etc.
+    This approach is preferred over using `while` loops for iterating collections as it uses the collections own (intended) iteration behaviour and we do not concern with bounds and indexing etc.
     Even for repeating code a certain number of times the idiomatic way in _Rust_ is to use `for .. in` with a _Range_ -

     ```rust
     let mut fact = 1;
     for i in 1..10{ // using range 1..10